christian-konrad/chronicle-db-on-raft-thesis/src/04c_implementation_system_design_architecture.md

 #### Changes in the ChronicleDB Core {#sec:chronicledb-core-changes}

-\todo{Mention the other patterns we used other then facades}

 A few adjustments where to be made on the original implementation of ChronicleDB.
 Our adjustments are made on the basis of ChronicleDB version `0.2.0-prealpha`.
 The original implementation consists of multiple dependent packages:

 - `chronicledb-event`: The ChronicleDB event store, which is dependent on the following: